asavagar/companies_house_data_analysis/README.md

 This can be compared to daily covid-19 policy interventions.

 ### Covid-19 Policy Timeline
-1. Mon 16 March -- Non-essential travel prohibited
+1. Mon 16 March: Non-essential travel prohibited.
-2. Fri 20 March -- Pubs etc. closed
+2. Fri 20 March: Pubs etc. closed.
-3. Mon 23 March -- Lockdown
+3. Mon 23 March: Lockdown.

 The number of new incorporations decline sharply after the third week of March (week ending Fri 20th March), which is when lockdown measures were implemented strictly.